 - Using the player two field to display the play field in an invisible portion of the game.

 - Splicing a video of a main game and an invisible portion of the game together.

 The moderators are here to resolve disputes related to rankings and to update and clarify any of theabsolute.plus' rules should that need to happen.

 If you have any questions about theabsolute.plus' proof policy, contact information can be found on the about page.

 Removal of a moderator

-Should a moderator be found to be lacking integrity in their decision making, their role as moderator will be removed.
+Should a moderator be found to be lacking integrity in their decision making, they will be removed from their role as a moderator.
 Any discussion surrounding the removal of a moderator will happen in a public setting.